 Skirt lengths vary from the micro-mini to full length and everywhere in between.
-Fashion is constantly changing and evolving with skirt lengths included.
-There is certainly a wide choice of skirts available today and something to suit every height and body shape.
-Here I will show you the most common terms used to describe skirts lengths.
+Fashion is constantly changing and evolving, with skirt lengths included.
+There is certainly a wide choice of types of skirts available today and something to suit every height and body shape.
+Here I will show you the most common terms used to describe skirt lengths.

-There are many skirt lengths to choose from but it is important to note that to a certain extent these will be relative to your height and weight.
-The length of your torso and legs will play an important part in the skirt lengths as will your weight.
+There are many skirt lengths to choose from, but it is important to note that these will be relative to your height and weight to a certain extent.
+The length of your torso and legs will play an important part in the skirt lengths, as will your weight.

 Choosing Skirt Lengths

 In terms of the most flattering skirt for your shape, a general rule of thumb is that it should end at the proportionately smallest part of your legs.
 This is often below the knee or above the ankle.

 But fashion rules are also meant to be broken and you should wear what makes you feel comfortable and feeling your best.